 The village of Garraf is a half an hour train ride from Barcelona city center.
 The beach is just across from the train station.

 This is one of my favorite secrets.
-The beach is so calm and beautiful, plus, it’s surrounded by wonderful mountainous views, it might just be one of the best beaches in Spain.
+The beach is so calm, beautiful, and it’s surrounded by wonderful mountainous views, it might just be one of the best beaches in Spain.
 The beach at Garraf is the best getaway from the tourist crowds in Barcelona.
 Also, it’s an awesome day trip destination.

 I went to the beach along with the sweet Hanna, a Finland girl that I met in my hostel in Barcelona.
 We’ve had a great and fun trip to Garraf.

 The village of Garraf is a great day trip from Barcelona, but so is Montserrat.
 Unfortunately, I didn’t make it there, but you can check this post to find out more about the Montserrat day trip from Barcelona.

 After visiting the Montjuic hill, which also offers great views over the city, I decided to walk around aimlessly and to see what I will find and that’s how I ended up at the Jardins de Laribal.

 Such a nice, cool, and cute place.
 There were just a few other people and I managed to find an awesome spot for myself from where I was able to enjoy some more wonderful views over the city.
 For me, those Jardins definitely deserve to be one of Barcelona’s best-kept secrets.
 You will find mostly locals hanging around.